ScilifelabDataCentre/Anubis/README.md

   - Versions?
   - Owned by reviewer; settable privileges for other reviewers.

-- Assessment
+- Decision
-  - Aggregated evaluation from reviewers.
+  - Aggregated evaluations from reviewers.
-  - Anonymous reviewers or not.
+  - Anonymous reviewers or not? settable
-  - Consensus comment and assessment.
+  - Conclusion: Consensus comment and assessment.
   - Judgement
     - Classes (shortlist, excluded...)
     - Priority; numerical
     - Ranking; relative order
+  - Grant (amount of money, or other resource)
+  - Which info to communicate to submitter, and to public
+  - Date of communication

 - Overview
   - Tables of various submission properties
-  - Tables of various reviewer properties
+  - Tables of various assessment properties
   - Aggregates of properties

-- Report
-  - Assessment to be communicated to user (applicant).

 ## Built on